Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 The FEZIBO balance board supports up to 320 pounds and tilts at an 8.5-degree angle.
 While its base is designed to grip, repetitive grinding of dirt caught under the board during its 360-degree swing can scratch soft hardwood.
 Use it on a low-pile carpet if you are concerned.

-Check your desk width right now.
-If you want the ultimate ergonomic setup, order the Topo and force yourself to move.
-If you’re on a budget, grab the Amazon Basics to test the waters.
-Whatever you choose, commit to alternating between sitting and standing every 60 minutes.
+Measure your desk width right now.
+For the ultimate ergonomic setup, order the Topo.
+On a budget?
+Grab the Amazon Basics.
+Whichever you choose, commit to alternating between sitting and standing every 60 minutes to protect your joints.

 I recently bought the NewLife by GelPro mat and I can’t believe how much it has improved my time in the kitchen!
 My feet used to ache after cooking for a while, but now I can stand for hours without discomfort.
 Plus, it looks great with my decor!
 Has anyone else tried it?
 Any tips on cleaning it?